phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 06 - Production Systems.md

 3. Why do we learn?
 4. How do we learn?

 We start with reasoning first then work backwards to learning.
 This occurred for our production system with the baseball example.
 When the logic was blocked, the system had to refer to its episodic knowledge into order to fulfill the goal.

-## Section Quizzes

-### Levels Of Architectures Quiz

-_What are the layers of Watson_?

-1. The physical computer
-2. Searching and decision-making
-3. Answering the inputted clue

-### Production System In Action I Quiz

-_What operator is selected (provided)_?

-Intentional walk based on the goal, _r1_ then _r3_ is activated.

-### Production System In Action II Quiz

-_What operator is selected (provided)_?

-Throw curve-ball based on the goal, _r1_ is skipped then _r2_ is activated which leads to _r5_.

-### Production System In Action III Quiz

-_What operator is selected (provided)_?

-None since the goal is to pitch (_r2_ -> _r4_ -> _r5 or r6_) but the system cannot decide between _r5 or r6_.

-### Chunking Quiz

-_What operator is selected (provided)_?

-Throw curve-ball since _r8_ will dismiss _r6_.

-### Final Quiz

-_What did you learn in this lesson_?

-- Generally, `architecture + content = behavior` and if the architecture is fixed then the behavior will be based on the knowledge content
-- SOAR architecture in this lesson covered deliberation in the cognitive model which depicts agents having working memory and the ability draw three different kinds of knowledge: procedural, semantic, and episodic
-- Production systems were initially purposed as a model for human cognition (e.g., working memory translates to short-term memory for humans) but human cognition are much more complex than architectures like SOAR which mainly captures cognition in a closed-world environment
+## Production systems connecition with human cognition
+- Production system were proposed to be model of human cognition
+  - Working memory == short term memory in human cognition (capacity 7 +/- 2 items)
+  - When solving algebra problems, SOAR production systems perform similar to human